nickmiller-iit/RSSW/assembly/notes.md

 On the face of it, `purge_dups` has not done as good a job as `redundans`.
 Purged assembly is larger than the known assembly size, and we have more contigs and lower N50.
 Nevertheless, we will run a BUSCO analysis to check that the poorer basic stats aren't hiding a better peformance in reducing gene duplication.

+Results of BUSCO:

+	C:64.1%[S:54.7%,D:9.4%],F:6.1%,M:29.8%,n:2124
+	1362	Complete BUSCOs (C)
+	1162	Complete and single-copy BUSCOs (S)
+	200	Complete and duplicated BUSCOs (D)
+	129	Fragmented BUSCOs (F)
+	633	Missing BUSCOs (M)
+	2124	Total BUSCO groups searched

+Comparison for BUSCO analysis is more or less in keeping with comparison for basic assembly stats.
+Redundans appears to have done a slightly better job in terms of duplicated BUSCOs, although purge_dups has slightly better numbers for fragmented and missing BUSCOs.